Articles Library Employee evaluation performance review

 • Direct Managers: Conduct performance conversations, assign ratings, and document outcomes; responsible for ongoing feedback throughout the cycle, not only during formal review periods.

-• Employees: Participate in self-evaluation processes, contribute to goal-setting discussions, and acknowledge receipt of formal appraisal documentation; active participation increases engagement and development outcomes.
+• Employees: Participate in self-evaluation processes, contribute to goal setting discussions, and acknowledge receipt of formal appraisal documentation; active participation increases engagement and development outcomes.

 Legal & Documentation Requirements